-Figure 1 shows several examples of primary component carrier (PCC) / secondary component carrier (SCC) configurations which experience the lowest gap or frequency separation distance to/from the out-of-band frequency range, where the -27 dBm/MHz OOB requirement applies.
+Figure 1 shows several examples of primary component carrier (PCC) / secondary component carrier (SCC) configurations which experience the lowest gap or frequency separation distance to/from the out-of-band frequency range, where the -22 dBm/MHz OOB requirement applies.

-Figure 1: Several representative CA_n102B / CA_n102C lowermost uplink channels with the lowest gap to OOB PSD frequency range.
+Figure 1: Some CA_n102B / CA_n102C lowermost uplink channels with the lowest gap to OOB PSD frequency range.

-Observation 1: The A-MPR for CA_NS_58 is driven by the out-of-band (OOB) -27 dBm/MHz requirements over the range f ≤ 5935 MHz.
+Observation 1: The A-MPR for CA_NS_58 is driven by the out-of-band (OOB) -22dBm/MHz requirements over the range f ≤ 5935 MHz.
 This requirement impacts only the lowermost channels for which the minimum "gap"/frequency separation distance to the frequency range of f ≤ 5935 MHz is 10 MHz.

 2.2 Measurement results and A-MPR proposal